Questions About the Affordable Care Act?

 Government Plans are only available during Open Enrollment.
 The only exception is if you missed Open Enrollment, and experienced a major life change, known as a “Qualifying Life Event” you could be eligible sign up for a Government Plan outside of Open Enrollment.

 Even though the law was extensive, there are still health plans available that are not supported by the he Affordable Care Act.
 These plans are Non-Government Plans, and are sometimes referred to as “Private Plans” or “Short Term Plans.”
-These plans may not protect you from fines and you could be denied coverage for preexisting conditions.
+These plans could be denied coverage for preexisting conditions.
 However, the plans are generally inexpensive and provide necessary health coverage until the next Open Enrollment.